pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 header.

-Ultimately figuring out how to map a directory to a filename is out of scope for this PEP (but it would be in scope for :pep:`458`), and this PEP defers making a decision about how exactly to represent this inside of :pep:`458` metadata.
+Ultimately figuring out how to map a directory to a filename is out of scope for this spec (but it would be in scope for :pep:`458`), and this spec defers making a decision about how exactly to represent this inside of :pep:`458` metadata.

 However, it appears that the current WIP branch against pip that attempts to implement